KUJP-code/KU-wiki/src/content/docs/materials/1_overview.md

 #### School Managers

 - All capabilities of teachers for students of their managed schools
+- Can search teachers, students and parents of their school by name, email and student id as applicable, with partial matching enabled
+- Can view test results for their school
 - Can manage all students, teachers and classes associated with their school
   - Assign teachers to classes
   - Assign students to classes